Lendermarket Review

 Clause 6 - Loan Agreement

 There is one positive aspect worth mentioning.
-Every investor has the right to cancel their auto investments within 14 days of setting up their Auto Invest.
+Every investor can cancel their auto investments within 14 days of setting up their Auto Invest.

 Note that you need to follow a specific process.
 This is one of the few aspects many P2P lending sites do not add to their loan agreements.